About PT Cornhill

 Other training opportunities

-We have two week long courses for those seriously considering gospel ministry at some point in the future or preaching already and looking to refresh their skills.
+We offer several short courses for those seriously considering gospel ministry at some point in the future, or preaching already and looking to refresh their skills.

 PT Cornhill London week